We did it again!

-Our third community cat day is set for August 5th!
-We are eager to welcome another batch of stray, homeless, feral cats and cats from low income households for spays and neuters!
+Our third community cat day was August 5, 2023!
+We performed 91 ultra-low cost spays and neuters on stray, homeless & feral cats and cats from low income households in ONE day!
 It's the ONLY way we can find a solution to the animal overpopulation situation in our communities!

 New Missions Coming Soon!

 Our team is busy planning the schedule for 2024, which includes several local spay/neuter events and a few international trips too!
 We also have a very exciting news that we will be announcing in the next month!
 Our surprise will allow us to help EVEN MORE animals in need!

 Your donations make our missions possible.
 Please consider giving to our organization on this nationwide